The case of HD 106906 debris disc: A binary's revenge: Dynamics around HD 106906 Laplace surface

 \section{Dynamics around HD 106906 Laplace surface}

-Having isolated the Laplace surface controlled by inner binary and outer planet (e.g., Figure \ref{Laplace_sketch}), our goal now is to study the evolution of a debris disc by numerically integrating the equations of motion.
-We perform a suite of numerical simulations to follow the evolution of the orbital elements of a distribution of planetesimals living in between the inner and outer perturbers.
-Each planetesimal is parameterized by its secularly constant semi-major axis $a$, and four variable elements: $e,i,\Omega, $ and $\omega$, with the equations of motion constrained by $j^2+e^2=1$ and $\boldsymbol j\cdot\boldsymbol e = 0$.
+Having isolated the Laplace surface controlled by inner binary and outer planet (Figure \ref{Laplace_sketch}), our goal now is to study the evolution of a debris disc by numerically integrating the equations of motion (\ref{eom_j}-\ref{eom_e}).
+We perform a suite of numerical simulations to follow the evolution of the orbital elements of a distribution of $24100$ planetesimals situated between the disc's inner and outer edges, $a_{\rm in}=30$AU and $a_{\rm out}=150$AU respectively.
+Each planetesimal is parameterized by its secularly constant semi-major axis $a$, and four variable elements: $e,i,\Omega, $ and $\omega$.
+The equations of motion are solved using an explicit Runge-Kutta (4,5) integrator with adaptive time steps, and constrained by $j^2+e^2=1$ and $\boldsymbol j\cdot\boldsymbol e = 0$.

 We list key ingredients in reported simulations: